 $ free -t

 Besides vmstat, Free command is another simple statistic tool for capturing memory utilization.
-With this you can grab a quick information about what happen in your Linux memory.
+With this you can grab a quick information about what happened in your Linux memory.
 Free is using /proc/meminfo as a base for showing memory utilization information.
 As usual, you can always type man free on your console to explore more detail about free.